shipwebdotjp/elgg-docker/README.md

 more environment variables.
 The default values are in Dockerfile file: [`Dockerfile`](https://github.com/keviocastro/elgg-docker/blob/master/2.0.0-beta.3/Dockerfile)

+> You can modify the parameters by passing one or more environment variables in file docker-compose.yml

 * `MYSQL_USER` The DB username to create
 * `MYSQL_PASS` The DB password to set on the created user
 * `ELGG_DB_HOST` The DB host Elgg will use